 The first question you may ask is: Do I need a lawyer to file a provisionally issued patent?
-This article will explain the requirements and cost of filing a provisional patent application.
 Having a lawyer prepare your application can greatly increase your chances of getting the patent you want.
 It will also help you avoid making mistakes during the process, which could cost you more money down the line.

 Filing a provisional patent application without the help of a lawyer may be an option for some inventors, but you must consider certain risks.
 While you don’t need a lawyer, you can cut costs by preparing your own application and submitting it yourself.
 The priority of your application depends on how clearly you describe your invention.
 In addition, you can save money by preparing and writing your own application.